The Dark Side of Ancient Roman Cities

 The Spectacle of Entertainment in Ancient Rome

 The development of the arena was a Roman innovation.
 Over time, the traditional forum and agora began to accommodate horse and chariot races and other forms of entertainment.
-The Coliseum was built to move these activities into a proper form that could house massive spectators.
-Initially, the entertainment events held in Roman arenas may have looked like the Greek Olympic events.
+The Coliseum was built to move these activities into a proper forum that could house massive spectators.
+Initially, the entertainment events held in Roman arenas may have looked like Greek Olympic events.
 Still, over time, more and more brutality became necessary to satisfy the bloodthirsty appetites of the crowds.
 There was mass murder of exotic animals, slaves, and gladiators at scale.

 “Roman life, for all its claims of peace, centered more and more on the imposing rituals of extermination.
 In the pursuit of sensations sufficiently sharp to cover momentarily the emptiness and meaninglessness of their parasitic existence, the Romans took the staging chariot races, spectacular naval battles set up in an artificial lake, theatrical pantomimes in which the strip tease and lewder sexual acts were performed in public.
 But sensations need constant whipping as people become inured to them: so the whole effort reached a pinnacle in the gladiatorial spectacles, where the agents of this regime applied a diabolic inventiveness to human torture and human extermination.”
 (Mumford 229)